FirmGuardian/cryptengine/README.md

 Go is the language used to build the cryptengine.
 You'll need to download version 1.9.2 or newer from their site [here](https://golang.org/).

 #### Glide
 Glide is our vendor package manager.
-You can find it [here](https://github.com/Masterminds/glide#install).
+You can find it [here](https://glide.sh/).

+#### Putting it Together
+1. Clone this repo into your `$GOPATH/src` directory.
+If your `$GOPATH` isn't set, it's best to set it to `~/go`, so that your cloned repo is in `~/go/src/cryptengine`.
+2. In the repo's root directory, run `glide install` to install the vendor dependencies.
+3. You should be good to go.
+(See what I did there?)
+Try a build!

 ## Usage
 Command: `cryptengine`